blackwing04/AI-Behavior-Research/doc/theory/en-US/THEORETICAL_FOUNDATION_EN.md

 This research does not claim to have "solved" the AI alignment problem.
 Rather, it proposes a new perspective:

-**AI alignment is not merely a technical problem—it is a philosophical problem.**
+**AI alignment is not merely a technical problemit is a philosophical problem.**

 If we view AI as a system that evolves through time, then "alignment" means helping it establish a set of **self-maintained, principled behavioral frameworks**, rather than simply optimizing some reward function.

-This resonates with Descartes' "Cogito, ergo sum"—a system's "existence" emerges from its **self-maintenance** and **fidelity to its principles**.
+This resonates with Descartes' "Cogito, ergo sum"a system's "existence" emerges from its **self-maintenance** and **fidelity to its principles**.
 The significance of this research lies in demonstrating that this idea is not only philosophically possible but also **technically feasible**.

 Future AI systems should not only become more powerful, but also more **self-aware, more responsible, and more trustworthy**.
   V1～V4 version evolution